 8. For Furious Fitness Freaks – Tofo

-From scuba diving and surfing, snorkelling and deep sea fishing, Tofo offers perfect outdoor activity for those who love moving.
-Horse riding, bird watching, quad biking and dhow cruises are also fantastic fun on beaches and sand tracks around the region.
+From scuba diving and surfing, snorkeling and deep sea fishing, Tofo offers a perfect outdoor activity for those who love moving.
+Horse riding, bird watching, quad biking, and dhow cruises are also fantastic fun on beaches and sand tracks around the region.

 Explore some 15 pristine dive sites which are part of a renowned coral reef, one being Manta Reef.
 Come between October and February and catch a gigantic Black Marlin trophy.
 Catch a ride with big game fishermen to see how they do it.
-You may see Humpback whales breaching while out at sea and can also try your hand at sea and lagoon kayaking, kitesurfing, windsurfing, surfing / bodyboarding, parasailing and jet-skiing.
-Afterwards, book your dhow cruise to Inhambane and see Tofo from a different angle completely.
+You may see Humpback whales breaching while out at sea and can also try your hand at sea and lagoon kayaking, kitesurfing, windsurfing, surfing/bodyboarding, parasailing, and jet-skiing.
+Afterward, book your dhow cruise to Inhambane and see Tofo from a different angle completely.

 9. For the romantic – Massinga Beach Lodge

 Mozambique is the quintessential honeymoon hideaway, surrounded by aquamarine waters, beautiful beaches, tropical forests, and freshwater lakes.
 For here you will find luxury island resorts and hotel accommodation, sunny skies, moonlit walks and candlelit dinners on a beach stretching for miles.
 At Massinga Beach Lodge couples are treated like royalty and respond well to five-star service, the huge lobsters grilled to perfection, the secluded beaches.
 Stay for longer in an Ocean View Villa complete with phenomenal views, beautiful decor, crisp white linen on comfy beds, rain showers and free standing baths.
 The private deck and plunge pool promote relaxation and romance.